jonnor/ESC-CNN-microcontroller/report/report.md

 but additionally performs the downsampling in a separable fashion: first a 1x2 max pooling after the 1x3 kernel, followed by 2x1 striding in the 3x1 kernel.
+Evaluated on CIFAR10 and Street View House Numbers (SVHN) datasets it scored a bit better than Mobilenets and ShuffleNet.

 ## Resource efficient CNNs for speech detection

 Speech detection is a big application of audio processing and machine learning.
 In the Keyword Spotting (KWS) task the goal is to detect a keyword or phrase that indicates that the user wants to enable speech control.
 Example phrases in commercially available products include "Hey Siri" for Apple devices or "OK Google" for Google devices.
 This is used both in smarthome devices such as Amazon Alexa, as well as smartwatches and mobile devices.
 For this reason keyword spotting on low-power devices and microcontrollers is an area of active research.

 Note that speech recognition tasks often use Mel-Filter Cepstral Coefficients (MFCC), which is computed by performing a Discrete Cosine Transform (DCT) on a mel-spectrogram.

+In [@sainath2015convolutional] (2015) authors evaluated variations of small-footprints CNNs for keyword spotting.
+They found that using large strides in time or frequency could be used to create models that were significantly more effective.

 In the "Hello Edge"[@HelloEdge] paper (2017),
 different models were evaluated for keyword spotting on microcontrollers.